Russia frets about ISIS in Afghanistan, Central Asia looks sanguine

 Russia says it is worried that the Islamic State is gaining strength apace in northern Afghanistan.
 The United States looks to be bracing itself for a collapsing Afghanistan.
-And Central Asian states neighbouring Afghanistan appear to be taking things in their stride.
+But Central Asian states neighbouring Afghanistan appear to be taking things in their stride.

 Speaking at a July 2 press conference, Russian Foreign Minister Sergei Lavrov described what he claims are the Islamic State’s gains because of the poor progress of peace talks between warring parties in Afghanistan.
 That the Islamic State has a tactically significant presence in the country is not an assessment known to be shared by Western countries.